ABEDAVIDscripts/Netflix_Data_Cleaning_and_Exploratory_Data_Analysis/Exploratory Data Analysis Section.md

 	AND date_added >= DATE_SUB(CURDATE(), INTERVAL 10 YEAR);
 ```

 #### Q15.
-Find the top 10 actors who have appeared in the highest number of movies produced in India.
+Find the top 10 actors who have appeared in the highest number of movies produced in United Kingdom.

 ```SQL
 SELECT